oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/create-flow/create-flow.md

 2. On the Integrations page, click ***Create***.
 3. On the *Create integration* dialog, Click on **Schedule**

-4. In the *Create New Integration* dialog, enter the following information:
+4. In the *Create integration* dialog, enter the following information:

     | **Element**        | **Value**          |
     | --- | ----------- |
     | Name         | `LL Insert Sales Orders to ADW`       |
     | Description  | `Live Lab to Read File and Insert Sales Orders to ADW` |
-    {: title="Create New Integration"}
+    {: title="Create integration"}

     Accept all other default values.